junxit/us-congress-bills-111/metadata.md

 - 2010-01-19 — Introduced in House
 - 2010-01-19 — Introduced in House
 - 2010-01-19 — Referred to the House Committee on Ways and Means.
+- 2010-01-20 — Considered under suspension of the rules. (consideration: CR H211-214)
+- 2010-01-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4462.
+- 2010-01-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-01-20 — Mr. Rangel moved to suspend the rules and pass the bill, as amended.
+- 2010-01-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H211)
+- 2010-01-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H211)